OEM for least squares problems: OEM FOR REGULARIZED LEAST SQUARES

+The third step of OEM is the M-step, which is equivalent to (\ref{cw}) when $\Theta$ and $P$ in (\ref{pls}) are decomposable.

-\begin{example} For the model in (\ref{lm}), let the complete matrix $\m{X}_c$ be a fractional factorial design from Xu (2009) with 4096 runs in 30 factors.
-Clearly, $\m{X}_c$ is an orthogonal design.
-Let $\m{X}$ in (\ref{lm}) be the submatrix of $\m{X}_c$ consisting of the first 3000 rows and let $\v{Y}$ be generated with $\sigma=1$ and
+\begin{example} For the model in (\ref{lm}), let the complete matrix $\m{X}_{\mathrm{c}}$ be an orthogonal design from Xu (2009) with 4096 runs in 30 factors.
+Let $\m{X}$ in (\ref{lm}) be the submatrix of $\m{X}_{\mathrm{c}}$ consisting of the first 3000 rows and let $\v{y}$ be generated from \eqref{lm} with $\sigma=1$ and

-Here, $p=30$ and $n=3000$.
-Assume the response values corresponding to the last 1096 rows of $\m{X}_c$ are missing.
-We used the OEM algorithm to solve the optimization problem in (\ref{scadpls}) with an initial value $\vb^{(0)}=\v{0}$ and a criterion to stop when relative changes in all coefficients are less than $10^{-6}$.
-For $\lambda=1$ and $a=3.7$ in (\ref{scadP}), Figure 1 plots values of the objective function in (\ref{scadpls}) of the OEM sequence against iteration numbers, where the algorithm converges at iteration 13. \end{example}
+Here, let $p=30$, $n=3000$, and the response values for the last 1096 rows of $\m{X}_{\mathrm{c}}$ be missing.
+OEM is used to solve the SCAD problem with an initial value $\vb^{(0)}=\v{0}$ and a stopping criterion when relative changes in all coefficients are less than $10^{-6}$.
+For $\lambda=1$ and $a=3.7$ in (\ref{scadP}), Figure \ref{fig:objplot} plots values of the objective function in (\ref{pls}) with the SCAD penalty of the OEM sequence against iteration numbers, where the convergence occurs at iteration 13, and the objective function significantly reduces after two iterations. \end{example}